kadamwhite/talks/2018/wceu/slides.md

 ???

-The biggest context switch of all is to begin a new project.
+So let's start with the biggest context switch of all: ramping up on a new project.

 How do you go from 0 to full speed on a brand new codebase?

 The best way is pair with another developer, but they may not have time.

-And while we can figure it out by reading the code, most of us can scan prose faster than PHP.
-So if we're on our own, the first thing we're going to look at is the README.
+And while we can figure it out by reading the code, I can read prose much faster than PHP.
+So if I'm on our own, I'm going to start by looking at the README.

 ---